Here’s How Your Trade FTV Aggressively Right Now

-Fortive Corporation (NYSE:FTV) went up by 0.87% from its latest closing price compared to the recent 1-year high of $71.02.
-The company’s stock price has collected -1.13% of loss in the last five trading sessions.
+Fortive Corporation (NYSE:FTV) went down by -2.04% from its latest closing price compared to the recent 1-year high of $71.02.
+The company’s stock price has collected -2.85% of loss in the last five trading sessions.
 Press Release reported on 10/12/20 that Fortive Schedules Third Quarter 2020 Earnings Conference Call

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.